-Pool water testing found that the concentrations of both free and total chlorine were below the detectable limit (<0.1 g/m).
-Following this, TEAC staff were advised that the chlorine concentration was in compliance with condition 4 of resource consent 2339-4, and that they could begin emptying their pool when they were ready (provided they complied with condition 8, which relates to high tide).
-High tide was at 14:07 (NZST) on the day of the inspection.
-TEAC staff advised that they would begin discharging at the time of the inspection (approximately 13:30).
-Samples were collected from the outdoor pool at approximately 13:20.
-Samples were collected from the Tasman Sea at approximately 13:40 (Photo 1).
+Pool water testing, undertaken at 09:55 on 18 May 2017, found that the concentrations of both free and total chlorine were below the detectable limit (<0.1 g/m3).
+Following this, TEAC staff were advised that the chlorine concentration was in compliance with condition 4 of resource consent 2339-4, and that they could begin emptying their pool within 2 hours of the next high tide (providing compliance with condition 8).
+High tide was at 14:49 (NZST) on the day of the inspection.
+Samples were collected from the Tasman Sea at approximately 16:10 (Photo 1).
+The outfall was inspected again at 18:30 on the same day to check compliance with condition 8, consent 2339-4.
+Discharge from the outdoor pool had ceased, indicating compliance with condition 8, at the time of inspection.

-Photo 1 Shoreline seawater sampling adjacent to the discharge pipe, 12 May 2016
+Photo 1 Discharge from the outfall pipe shortly after shoreline seawater sampling adjacent to the discharge pipe, 18 May 2017